You can also read this guide in Français.

 What If AirDrop Mac to iPhone Still Not Working

-What if you had an alternative to Airdrop that let’s you transfer files seamlessly and with no lag or bug issues at all?
+What if you had an alternative to AirDrop that let’s you transfer files seamlessly and with no lag or bug issues at all?
 We introduce iMyFone TunesMate iPhone Transfer.
-It’s your one-stop, ultimate alternative to AirDrop files freely between iPhone and computers (both PC and Mac).
+It’s your one-stop, ultimate alternative to AirDrop files freely between iPhone in iOS 14 and computers (both PC and Mac).

 - Two-Way Transfer: Easily transfer files from iPhone to computer; transfer files from computer to iPhone.